 However, early diagnosis and treatment can significantly improve a person’s outlook.

-Non-small cell lung cancer, or NSCLC, is the most common type of lung cancer.
+Non-small cell lung cancer, or NSCLC, is the

 Symptoms tend to be similar in males and females and can include: